ieee-uh-makers/interactive-cv-workshop/notebooks/object_detection/README.md

 | Convolutional Neural Network  | 224x224x3 Image | 7x7x256 Feature Map  |
 | Classification Layer (Top)  | 7x7x256 Feature Map  | Probability of Class Present in Image  |

-Our detection network has two different outputs.

 ### Neural Network Terminology: Top

 Top essentially means the end of the network, where the network outputs its prediction, and there are no additional layers after.
 It is common practice to take a convolutional neural network trained for a certain task, remove the top layers and replace them with something else and run training on the new task using the weights from a different task as a starting point.
 This is called "transfer learning", and often results in training taking far less time / require less data than starting from scratch.

 ## Detection Network

+Here is out detection network

 |   | Input  | Output |
 |---|---|---|
 | Convolutional Neural Network  | 224x224x3 Image | 7x7x256 Feature Map  |